expenses crisis a wake-up call, says MoJ chief

 in Treasury terms and, frankly, should have been picked up.'

-to the actions of a whistleblower and not by internal checks of the
+the actions of a whistleblower and not by internal checks of the arm's-length

-arm's-length body.
-He admitted it was 'arguable' that the issue could
+body.
+He admitted it was 'arguable' that the issue could have been raised

-that was levy-funded by the legal profession, and none of it was within
+was levy-funded by the legal profession, and none of it was within government,'

-money, it was a compulsory levy and it serves a public function, but
+it was a compulsory levy and it serves a public function, but it was never

 Asked by committee member Stephen Phillips if the same